 Mission & History

-To provide quality, affordable immigration-related legal services to immigrants and refugees in Nebraska.
+To open doors of equal opportunity by providing quality, affordable immigration-related legal services to immigrants and refugees in Nebraska.

 In July of 2001, in response to a request from United Methodist Ministries of Lincoln to establish a "poverty law clinic", Equity-in-Nebraska was formed.
 The initial purpose was to recruit pro bono attorneys to take on non-criminal cases such as landlord-tenant issues, family law, as well as immigration law.
 After several weeks of research and deliberation, it became apparent that the greatest need in Nebraska involved immigration law assistance for the following reasons: